Study of LP-184 in Patients With Advanced Solid Tumors

 • No evidence of brain metastases

-• Untreated brain metastases not needing immediate local therapy.
-For patients with untreated CNS lesions >2.0 cm on screening contrast brain MRI, discussion with and approval from the medical monitor is required prior to enrollment.
+• Untreated brain metastases not requiring immediate local therapy.
+For patients with untreated CNS lesions >2.0 cm on screening contrast brain MRI, discussion with and approval from the Medical Monitor is required prior to enrollment.

 Patient Exclusion Criteria:

-1. Exposure to anti-cancer therapy within 2 weeks or within at least 5 half-lives whichever is shorter; or 4 weeks from any biologics/immunotherapies or any investigational therapy prior to the first dose of LP-184.
+1. Exposure to anti-cancer therapy within 2 weeks or within at least 5 half-lives of the anticancer agent whichever is shorter; or 4 weeks from any biologics/immunotherapies or any investigational therapy prior to the first dose of LP-184.

-2. Hepatitis B and/or hepatitis C infection (as detected by positive testing for hepatitis B surface antigen or antibody to hepatitis C virus with confirmatory testing).
+5. Hepatitis B and/or hepatitis C infection (as detected by positive testing for hepatitis B surface antigen [HbsAg] or antibody to hepatitis C virus with confirmatory testing) or known seropositivity for or history of active viral infection with human immunodeficiency virus (HIV).

-8. Have clinically significant AEs that have not returned to baseline or ≤Grade 1 based on NCI-CTCAE unless approved by the sponsor.
-Patients with chronic Grade 2 toxicities may be eligible per the discretion of the investigator and sponsor (e.g., Grade 2 chemotherapy-induced neuropathy or hypothyroidism from prior immunotherapy treatment).
+8. Have clinically significant AEs that have not returned to baseline or ≤Grade 1 based on NCI-CTCAE prior to first dose of study drug, unless approved by the sponsor.
+Patients with chronic Grade 2 toxicities may be eligible per the discretion of the investigator and sponsor (e.g., Grade 2 chemotherapy-induced neuropathy, alopecia, or hypothyroidism from prior immunotherapy treatment).

 9. Have had major surgery (requiring general anesthesia) within ≤4 weeks of first dose of LP-184.